In the first part of this tutorial, you will learn how to draw a plum and a list of my favorite drawing supplies.

-In the next section, you will learn how to draw a realistic apricot drawing by adding value, highlights, and shadows.
+In the next section, you will learn to draw a realistic plum drawing by adding value, highlights, and shadows.

-- The proportions of the subject you are drawing have to be accurate if your goal is to draw a realistic drawing.
-Using the grid method to sketch out the subject will help you to keep the proportions correct.
-You can also use this as a practice for sketching an apricot to enhance your sketching skills.
+- The proportions of the subject you are drawing must be accurate if your goal is to draw a realistic drawing.
+Using the grid method to sketch out the subject will help you keep the proportions correct.
+You can also use this to practice sketching a plum to enhance your sketching skills.

 Learning how to see value changes and simple shapes of a subject is an essential part of drawing and sketching.

-- Sketching the subject lightly will make it easier to erase the outline of the subject after you have added the shading.
+- Sketching the subject lightly will make it easier to erase the subject’s outline after you have added the shading.

 Nothing in life has a line around it.